Lone Star (Amtrak train): History

-Amtrak considered, but rejected, a Dallas through routing because of concerns over the Dallas station, choosing to instead add a Fort Worth–Dallas section on July 1, 1975.
+However in March 1975, Amtrak withdrew from the arbitration process and abandoned plans to connect Dallas with Houston, citing better places to spend $5 million and instead adding a section from Fort Worth to Dallas only on July 1, 1975.
 The Dallas through cars were temporarily discontinued between October 1976 and February 15, 1977, during which time the Lone Star was combined with the Chicago–Los Angeles Southwest Limited (itself the successor of another Santa Fe mainstay, the Super Chief) between Chicago and Kansas City.

-Due to cuts by Congress as part of the Amtrak Reorganization Act of 1979 – pressed by the US Department of Transportation under the Carter administrationthe Lone Star was discontinued on October 8, 1979, leaving Oklahoma without passenger train service until 1999.
+Due to cuts by Congress as part of the Amtrak Reorganization Act of 1979 – pressed by the US Department of Transportation under the Carter administration — the Lone Star was discontinued on October 8, 1979, leaving Oklahoma without passenger train service until 1999.
 Chicago–Houston service was retained by adding a Houston section to the Chicago–Laredo Inter-American, which split at Temple.
 At the time of its discontinuance, the Lone Star was Amtrak's seventh most popular long-distance train.
 The Houston section remained until 1981, when the Inter-American itself was cut back to San Antonio and renamed the Eagle.

 Current service along former route

-Of the original Texas Chief/Lone Star route, only the Newton, Kansas–Wichita-Oklahoma City and Temple–Houston-Galveston segments remain without passenger train service.
+Of the original Texas Chief/Lone Star route, only the Newton, Kansas–Wichita–Oklahoma City and Temple–Houston–Galveston segments remain without passenger train service.
 Chicago–Newton is served by Amtrak's Southwest Chief (itself the successor of another Santa Fe mainstay, the Super Chief), while Oklahoma City–Fort Worth is served by Amtrak's Heartland Flyer.
 While the Newton–Wichita–Oklahoma City portion does not have passenger train service, it has been served by Amtrak Thruway since April 2016 and a revival of Amtrak service is proposed.
 In June 2021, Amtrak released a plan that would add two more round trips between Oklahoma City and Fort Worth while extending the original round trip to Newton.
-A timeline for the service has not been determined.

-Chicago–Dallas service is provided by Amtrak's Texas Eagle via a different route than the Lone Star.
+Chicago–Dallas service is provided by Amtrak's Texas Eagle via a different route than the Lone Star, which goes to San Antonio.